 Negligence is a sensitive case that requires thorough attention.

 To effectively handle personal injuries through Negligence, an attorney specializing in personal injuries would be the right choice.
-That’s what we at the Gretchen Ortiz Law Firm are here for.
+That’s what we at the Law Offices of Gretchen Ortiz are here for.
 Our Law Firm possesses skilled and competent attorneys to help clients as best we can!
 We won’t disappoint you, contact us now for a consultation.